What Was The Focus Of Renaissance Art?

-The Renaissance was considered a period of rebirth in Europe for the arts, science, and culture.
+The Renaissance was considered a period of rebirth for the arts, science, and culture in Europe.
 The Renaissance originated in Italy.

-The focus of Renaissance art was on the classics of Greek and Rome, humanist philosophy, and the study of the human figure.
-Realism was also an essential part of renaissance art.
+Renaissance art focused on the classics of Greece and Rome, humanist philosophy, and the study of the human figure.
+Realism was also an essential part of Renaissance art.
 The great artists of the Renaissance also became great anatomists and studied human beings.

 Table of Contents